hashicorp/terraform-provider-azuread/docs/data-sources/users.md

 The following API permissions are required in order to use this data source.

-When authenticated with a service principal, this data source requires one of the following application roles: `User.ReadBasic.All` or `Directory.Read.All`
+When authenticated with a service principal, this data source requires one of the following application roles: `User.ReadBasic.All`, `User.Read.All` or `Directory.Read.All`

 When authenticated with a user principal, this data source does not require any additional roles.